Current employment

 Publication and research summary

-I have 20 peer-reviewed publications, including in high-profile journals such as Molecular Ecology, Proceedings of the Royal Society of London B, Frontiers in Microbiology, and Trends in Microbiology.
-Seven of them are part of my PhD thesis and I am the first author in 13 of them.
+I have 23 peer-reviewed publications, including in high-profile journals such as Molecular Ecology, Proceedings of the Royal Society of London B, Frontiers in Microbiology, Trends in Microbiology and Communications Chemistry.
+Seven of them are part of my PhD thesis and I am the first author in 15 of them.
 Two additional manuscripts are resubmitted after revisions, three are almost ready to be submitted.

 Service as a peer-reviewer (WoS researcher ID: AAC-8777-2019)